sina30nat/gp-logit-OB-UB-classifier/README.md

 GitHub repository: https://github.com/sina30nat/gp-logit-OB-UB-classifier

 This prototype is provided for research and demonstration purposes.
 It is not intended for direct production use without further validation.

+more information about different features in the GUI can be found below:

+Variable Number	Parameter	Symbol	Explanation
+1	Powder Factor	PF
+Amount of explosive used per volume of rock (Kg/tonne)

+2	Explosive Type	ET	3 types:
+Density of 0.8 g/cc, 1.0 g/cc and 1.2g/cc

+3	Distance from end of drillhole to stope shape	DFE The distance from the end of the drillhole to the designed/planned stope shape (m)

+4	Spacing/ Burden ratio SB
+Burden: Distance from point of blast to the free face (m)
+Spacing: Distance between adjacent blastholes (m)

+5	Primer Location	PL
+Distance from the last primer to the end of the drillhole (m)

+6	Void Raio	VR
+Ratio of void in relation to the blasted rock (%) (Chandrakar, Paul, & Sawmliana, 2021)

+7	Drillhole Blast/Firing Sequence	HFS	Blasting sequence for each drillhole within a ring

+8	Ring Blast/Firing Sequence	RFS
+Blasting sequence for each ring within a blast

+9	Blasthole Angle	ANG
+Angle between blasthole and stope wall (degree)

+10	Drillhole Type	HT
+Type of Drillhole: HW, FW, Main or Easer drillhole (FW holes: 2, Main holes:3, HW holes:4, Easer holes:5)

+11	Hole Length	HL
+Designed Length of Drillhole

+12	Breakthrough or non-breakthrough drillhole	BT Whether is drillhole breakthrough into the drift or level above or not (value of 1 for breakthrough and 0 for non-breakthrough)

+13	Fracture Frequency	FF
+Number of fractures, joints, or discontinuities per unit length (O'Hara, Jacobi, & Sheets, 2017)

+14	Effective Radius Factor 1 ERF
+Distance from the centre point in stope to the stope wall (m)

+15	Rock Quality Designation2 RQD
+RQD %=((Sum of lengths of core pieces ≥10 cm)/(Total length of core run))×100

+16	Stress Ratio3	SR
+SR=((S1))/((S3))